 Develop expertise in a particular style of copywriting

 Long-form sales copywriting, SEO copywriting, brand storytelling, conversion, lead generation, blogging, patient education – you may be able to niche your copywriting services if you shift your focus to one distinct area.

 Expand your scope beyond medical copywriting

-Learn new technical skills so you can offer allied services such as web design, graphic design, content management, video and audio editing, online marketing, and more.
+Learn new technical skills so you can offer allied services such as web design, graphic design, content management, video and audio editing, medical editing, online marketing, and more.